PowerShell/PSDscResources/README.md

 * [Create or modify a group with MembersToInclude and/or MembersToExclude](https://github.com/PowerShell/PSDscResources/blob/master/Examples/Sample_Group_Members.ps1)

 ### Service

-Provides a mechanism to configure and manage Windows services.
+Provides a mechanism to configure and manage Windows services on a target node.
 This resource works on Nano Server.

 #### Requirements